 Mummel Gulf National Park contains extensive areas of old growth forest and is large enough to support space dependant top order predators such as the spotted-tailed quoll and a number of species of owl.
 The park also supports key populations of the parma wallaby and common wombat.
-It contains two plant and seventeen animal species listed as vulnerable under the Threatened Species Conservation Act.
+It contains two plant and seventeen animal species listed as vulnerable under the Biodiversity Conservation Act.
 A significant area, approximately 10,700 hectares or 76% of the park, has been declared wilderness under the Wilderness Act.

 Mummel Gulf State Conservation Area protects large areas of rainforest in pristine condition and provides habitat for several plant species of conservation significance.